Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Worksheet: The Rise of Nationalism in Europe - 2

 Q6: Read the extract and answer the questions that follow.

-By the last quarter of the nineteenth-century nationalism no longer retained its idealistic liberal democratic sentiment of the first half of the century, but became a narrow creed with limited ends.
+By the last quarter of the nineteenth century, nationalism no longer retained its idealistic liberal democratic sentiment of the first half of the century but became a narrow creed with limited ends.
 During this period nationalist groups became increasingly intolerant of each other and ever ready to go to war.
 The major European powers, in turn, manipulated the nationalist aspirations of the subject peoples in Europe to further their imperialist aims.
 The most serious source of nationalist tension in Europe after 1871 was the area called the Balkans.
-The Balkans was a region of geographical and ethnic variation comprising modern-day Romania, Bulgaria, Albania, Greece, Macedonia, Croatia, Bosnia-Herzegovina, Slovenia, Serbia and Montenegro whose inhabitants were broadly known as the Slavs.
+The Balkans was a region of geographical and ethnic variation comprising modern-day Romania, Bulgaria, Albania, Greece, Macedonia, Croatia, Bosnia-Herzegovina, Slovenia, Serbia and Montenegro, whose inhabitants were broadly known as the Slavs.
 A large part of the Balkans was under the control of the Ottoman Empire.
-The spread of the ideas of romantic nationalism in the Balkans together with the disintegration of the Ottoman Empire made this region very explosive.
+The spread of the ideas of romantic nationalism in the Balkans, together with the disintegration of the Ottoman Empire, made this region very explosive.
 All through the nineteenth century the Ottoman Empire had sought to strengthen itself through modernization and internal reforms but with very little success.
 One by one, its European subject nationalities broke away from its control and declared independence.
 The Balkan peoples based their claims for independence or political rights on nationality and used history to prove that they had once been independent but had subsequently been subjugated by foreign powers.
 Hence the rebellious nationalities in the Balkans thought of their struggles as attempts to win back their long-lost independence.
 As the different Slavic nationalities struggled to define their identity and independence, the Balkan area became an area of intense conflict.
 The Balkan states were fiercely jealous of each other and each hoped to gain more territory at the expense of the others.
 Matters were further complicated because the Balkans also became the scene of big power rivalry.
 During this period, there was intense rivalry among the European powers over trade and colonies as well as naval and military might.
 These rivalries were very evident in the way the Balkan problem unfolded.
-Each power – Russia, Germany, England, Austro-Hungary – was keen on countering the hold of other powers over the Balkans, and extending its control over the area.
+Each power – Russia, Germany, England, and Austro-Hungary – was keen on countering the hold of other powers over the Balkans and extending its control over the area.
 This led to a series of wars in the region and finally the First World War.

 Questions: (i) Why did the major European powers manipulate the nationalist aspirations of the subject peoples in Europe by the last quarter of the nineteenth century?